How do I receive payment online?

 A payment gateway acts as an intermediary between your online store and the financial institution that processes the payment.
 It ensures that payment information (the customer’s card number, etc.) is sent securely from the customer to the payment processor and returns a payment confirmation to both the seller and the buyer.

 In practice, it works like this: Your online store is hosted, for example, by Shoporama.
 When a customer needs to pay 350 kr., we forward the request to your payment gateway.
-The customer sees a pop-up window where they can enter their credit card number, expiration date, etc.
+The customer sees a window where they can enter their credit card number, expiration date, and other details.

 The payment gateway then verifies that your online store has an acquiring agreement that accepts the specific credit card and that there are sufficient funds on the card.
 If everything checks out, the amount is reserved on the customer’s credit card, and Shoporama records that the order has been paid.